 "The Devil and the Deep Blue Sea"

-This series takes its name from the Harold Arlen/Ted Koehler song, "Between the Devil and the Deep Blue Sea," an American Songbook standard bemoaning an attraction that would be abandoned if it wasn’t so inescapable.
-Careful glances, ambiguity, voyeurism, youth, a sense of adventure and self-doubt mingle in these paintings, capturing moments before and between action - wistful daydreaming, waiting, wondering, daring.
+“The Devil and the Deep Blue Sea” series takes its name from the Harold Arlen/Ted Koehler song, "Between the Devil and the Deep Blue Sea," an American Songbook standard bemoaning an attraction that would be abandoned if it wasn’t so inescapable.
+Careful glances, ambiguity, voyeurism, and a sense of the unknown mingle in these paintings, capturing quiet moments surrounding the figures’ narratives; wistful daydreaming, waiting, wondering, daring.